cs1302uga/cs1302-genlistadt/README.md

 ## Project Description

+After implementing the `StringList` interface a couple different ways, your project manager discussed the finished product with the client.
+Well, it turns out that the client was only using strings as "an example" of what they wanted.
+In reality, the client wanted a generic list implementation.

 In this project, you are tasked with implementing a generic list interface `GenList<T>` that provides stream-like functionality.
 Your implementation must use a linked list as the internal storage for the list.
 Each node of the linked list should contain a